MonashBioinformaticsPlatform/RNAsik-pipe/README.md

 # RNAsik-pipe quick and easy way to get differentially expressed genes

-> Why `RNAsik-pipe` ? because its easy.
+> Why `RNAsik-pipe` cause its sik easy.
 Get list of differentially expressed genes in a single command line.
 > Simply give your FASTQ files to `RNAsik-pipe` with your reference files and press go !
 [Enter] Go now !
 >
 > `RNAsik-pipe` is written in [BigDataScrip](http://pcingola.github.io/BigDataScript/) (BDS) language.